-The label 'good' Kurdish was used by the participants and referred to people from Diyarbakır, Bingöl or Muş (areas linked to the Bohtan variety).
-In our discussion, Elif expressed that these regions' Kurdish was 'good', and therefore I asked her what she meant by this.
-The notion of 'good Kurdish' emerged from Elif's narrative (as well as in many other interactions I had with the participants).
+The label "good" Kurdish was used by the participants and referred to people from Diyarbakır, Bingöl or Muş (areas linked to the Bohtan variety).
+In our discussion, Elif expressed that these regions' Kurdish was "good", and therefore I asked her what she meant by this.
+The notion of "good Kurdish" emerged from Elif's narrative (as well as in many other interactions I had with the participants).
 Elif describes the Kurdish of Maraş and surrounding areas as grammatically incorrect and lacking in vocabulary.
 In the course of Elif's narrative we see the process of iconization through which linguistic features are linked to social images.
-She associates the sound /a/ with Maraş people and the sound /æ/ with others (referring to Bohtan people):
+She associates the sound /a/ with Maraş people and the sound /æ/ with others (referring to Bohtan people).

-1 Your question was what do I mean by 'good Kurdish'.
-What I mean by good Kurdish is 2 especially when I talk about people from Mardin, people from Diyarbakır, Bingöl, Muş 3 they are able to have full conversation in Kurdish.
-They speak fluently and they 4 understand.
-They make full sentences; they make long sentences, short sentences - full 5 conversation only in Kurdish.
+- 1 Your question was what do I mean by "good Kurdish".
+What I mean by good Kurdish is - 2 especially when I talk about people from Mardin, people from Diyarbakır, Bingöl, Mus - 3 they are able to have full conversation in Kurdish.
+They speak fluently and they - 4 understand.
+They make full sentences; they make long sentences, short sentences full - 5 conversation only in Kurdish.
 Right!
-Compared to people from my area Meletî or 6 Kahramanmaraş or Pazarcix or Kayseri.
+Compared to people from my area Meletî or - 6 Kahramanmaraş or Pazarcix or Kayseri.
 So... [...]
-I mean we do use many Turkish 7 words while talking in Kurdish.
-Basically their vocabulary is quite poor [meaning 8 people from her region] I think, that's what we can say.
-And grammatically it's not right.
-9 That's ...
-I found out after learning obviously after attending Kurdish classes, yeah. [...]
-10 actually we say / □// □// □/ you know what I mean by good Kurdish areas because they 11 say /æ/ it's like it's softer.
-You know we say 'az hatim' for example.
-It's not grammar it's 12 pronunciation.
-Az hatime wana diben ez hatim{KR} (They say I came) which is softer region.
-The social images that Elif portrays are Bohtan speakers as 'fluent' speakers and Maraş speakers lacking in vocabulary and using many Turkish words (lines 6-7).
-Elif's self-stigmatisation.
-She asserts that the vocabulary of people in her region is poor and that the sounds they use such as $[\Box]$ are "harsh".
+I mean we do use many Turkish - words while talking in Kurdish.
+Basically their vocabulary is quite poor [meaning - 8 people from her region] I think, that's what we can say.
+And grammatically it's not right. - 9 That's ...
+I found out after learning obviously after attending Kurdish classes, yeah. [...] - 10 actually we say $/\alpha//\alpha//\alpha/$ you know what I mean by good Kurdish areas because they - 11 say /æ/ it's like it's softer.
+You know we say "az hatim" for example.
+It's not grammar it's - 12 pronunciation.
+Az hatime wana diben ez hatim $\{KR\}$ (They say I came) which is softer (Interview with Elif SLC)

 Elif's narrative is a good example of the iconization process and how linguistic features were linked to social images in the language classes.
-Elif linked the sound /a/ with Bohtan speakers and evaluated it as softer than the sound $/ \Box /$ which she associated with her
+Elif linked the sound $/\alpha$ / with Bohtan speakers and evaluated it as softer than the sound $/\alpha$ / which she associated with her region.
+The social images that Elif portrays are Bohtan speakers as "fluent" speakers and Maraş speakers lacking in vocabulary and using many Turkish words (lines 6-7).
+Elif's self-stigmatisation.
+She asserts that the vocabulary of people in her region is poor and that the sounds they use such as $[\alpha]$ are "harsh".